mbielicki/15_puzzle/docs/report.md

 **Effectiveness:**

-Manhattan distance is highly effective for sliding puzzles because:
-- It accurately captures the minimum work needed (each tile's minimum moves)
-- It provides strong guidance without being too expensive to compute
-- It's significantly more informed than simpler heuristics like Hamming distance
+Manhattan distance proves highly effective for sliding puzzles for several compelling reasons.
+First, it accurately captures the minimum work needed—each tile must move at least its Manhattan distance to reach the goal position, providing a tight lower bound on the solution cost.
+Second, it strikes an excellent balance between accuracy and computational cost, providing strong guidance toward the goal without requiring expensive calculations at each state evaluation.
+Finally, it's significantly more informed than simpler alternatives like Hamming distance, offering fine-grained numerical estimates rather than crude binary classifications of tile positions.

 **Performance:**

-From our test results, Manhattan distance achieves exceptional efficiency:
+Manhattan distance achieves exceptional efficiency across all test cases.
+Comparative performance data is presented in Section 5.2.
-- A* Manhattan: 14 iterations (99.7% reduction vs uninformed)
-- Best-First Manhattan: 11 iterations
-- Maximum frontier size: only 15-18 states

 #### 3.4.2 Hamming Distance (Misplaced Tiles)